apptainer/apptainer-admindocs/configfiles.rst

 External Binaries
 =================

-{Singularity} calls a number of external binaries for full functionality.
+{Project} calls a number of external binaries for full functionality.
 The paths for certain critical binaries can be set in ``singularity.conf``.
 At build time, ``mconfig`` will set initial values for these, by searching on the ``$PATH`` environment variable.
 You can